Originally posted in 2015, we’ve edited to make appropriate for this year.

-With five different divisions and three different age groups, the North Texas Amateur Baseball League is home to players of all ages and abilities.
+With six different divisions and four different age groups, the North Texas Amateur Baseball League is home to players of all ages and abilities.
 At our tryout, we’ll host anywhere from twenty to forty players, all hoping to find a team.
 We get every type of player imaginable, from players fresh out of college to older guys picking up a glove and bat for the first time in twenty years.
 We’re a pretty diverse group, but we all have one thing in common; we love baseball.

 As an organization, we want to make sure everyone finds a playing situation that is a fit for them and the team they join.
 So, how do we find spots for all of of these different players?